 Dolby Demos Atmos Cinema Technology

 Dolby Laboratories conducted demos of its new immersive cinema sound technology, Atmos, in its New York City private screening theater last week.
-Two recent theatrical releases, including Taken 2 and Chasing Mavericks, have been mixed in the Atmos audio platform, and are being played in a handful of select theaters in the U.S. and elsewhere that are equipped to show off the technology to full effect.
+Two theatrical releases, Taken 2 and Chasing Mavericks, have been mixed in the Atmos audio platform, and are being played in a handful of select theaters in the U.S. and elsewhere that are equipped to show off the technology to full effect.
+An additional title, Life of Pi, will also be mixed and released in the format.

 According to the company, the technology benefits content creators in that it permits a greater degree of control over placement and movement of sound within a movie theater than before; for theaters, the benefit is that content playback can be optimized for any speaker configuration; for film distributors, it eliminates the need for multiple-format inventories, as the same file will play in any theater.